Cecil Andrews

 Cecil James "Archie" Andrews (1 November 1930 – July 1986) was an English footballer who played as a wing half in the Football League for Crystal Palace and Queens Park Rangers.
 He also played non-league football for Sittingbourne.

 Playing career

 Andrews began his career with Portsmouth but did not make a League appearance for the club before signing for Crystal Palace in June 1952.
 He made his debut on 7 September 1952 in an away 5–0 defeat to Bristol City.
 He kept his place for the following game but did not appear again until February 1953.
-He went on to make a total of 104 League appearances for Palace, over four seasons, scoring 11 goals.
+He went on to make a total of 104 league appearances for Palace, over four seasons, scoring 11 goals.

-In June 1956, Andrews moved on to Queens Park Rangers, for whom he made a total of 58 League appearances, over the next two seasons (scoring once), before moving into non-league football with Sittingbourne.
+In June 1956, Andrews moved on to Queens Park Rangers, for whom he made a total of 58 league appearances, over the next two seasons (scoring once), before moving into non-league football with Sittingbourne.

 Andrews was nicknamed "Archie" after the comic book character of the period.

-Cecil Andrews died in July 1986 aged 55.
+Cecil Andrews died on 11 July 1986 aged 55.